 The Buddhist Faith Fellowship stresses daily practice as the best skillful way to transform our muddy ice of delusions and suffering into the clear water of spiritual liberation.
 Below is our condensed and adapted version of the Noble Eightfold Path as first taught by the historical Buddha Shakyamuni over 2,500 years ago.
-This modernist Shin version integrates the traditional Buddhist tenets with Mahayana and classic Shin Buddhist teachings.
+This contemporary Shin version integrates the traditional Buddhist tenets with Mahayana and classic Shin Buddhist teachings.
 This innovative version is designed to give Western Shin and other traditional Buddhists a clear, accessible and structured way to practice the Shin dharma in the 21st century.

 The Noble Eightfold Path is divided into three major sections: wisdom, morality, and mental development teachings and practices.
 The wisdom teachings include Right Understanding and Right Thought.
 The morality teachings are Right Speech, Right Action and Right Livelihood.
 The mental development practices are Right Effort, Right Awareness and Right Concentration.
 Here, the word “right” does not mean right versus wrong; this does not refer to a moral judgement at all.
 Instead, it means practicing each point on the path at just the right tempo; not too much nor too little, just so right…This is the basis of the Buddha’s Middle Way of avoiding extremes and fanaticism.